Freddy A. Boulton

 Files must be uploaded if they are used as inputs to a request

 You can upload files to the server using multipart form uploads using the /upload route.
-The input file type is the following:
+Here is an example of how to do that with curl:

 {